OnSSET/onsset/Afghanistan_ PyOnSSET/README.md

-# PyOnSSET
+# Afghanistan_PyOnSSET
-Python implementation of the OpeN Source Spatial Electrification Toolkit (ONSSET).
+Python implementation of the OpeN Source Spatial Electrification Toolkit (OnSSET) for Afghanistan.

-See the Jupyter version here: [PyOnSSET-jupyter](https://github.com/KTH-dESA/PyOnSSET-jupyter)